jamesbmc/routing-table/README.md

 As the internet has expanded, **fast** routing of packets has become increasingly important.
 These packets make up the content that is sent between devices, and we have grown accustomed to on-demand access to that content.
 How are packets sent from far off servers (say at Google) to your computer?

 ## A Packet's Journey
 The answer is "next hop" routing.
 A packet contains a few items of information, among which is the IP address of its destination.
-Routers store a table in hardware that (usually) dynamically learns where to send packets addressed to certain networks.
+Routers store a table in hardware that (usually) dynamically learns where to send packets.

 ![alt text](http://www.cis131.com/mediawiki/images/a/af/Cis131-fig12-3.jpg)